Purchasing power parity: KFC Index

 Similar to the Big Mac Index, the KFC Index measures PPP with a basket that contains a single item: a KFC Original 12/15 pc. bucket.
 The Big Mac Index cannot be used for most countries in Africa because most do not have a McDonald's restaurant.
 Thus, the KFC Index was created by Sagaci Research (a market research firm focusing solely on Africa) to identify over- and under-valued currencies in Africa.

 For example, the average price of KFC's Original 12 pc.
 Bucket in the United States in January 2016 was $20.50; while in Namibia it was only $13.40 at market exchange rates.
 Therefore, the index states the Namibian dollar was undervalued by 33% at that time.

-Nespresso Index

-Like the Big Mac Index, the Nespresso Index measures PPP with a basket that contains a single product: An Arpeggio flavored coffee pod produced and retailed by the Nestlé Group.
-Its advantage compared to the Big Mac Index is that Nespresso capsules are sold in higher numbers compared to a single Big Mac hamburger.

-For example, 1 basic Nespresso Capsule costs 0.5 CHF in Switzerland and 0.7 USD in United States.
-The implied exchange rate is 0.71.
-The difference between this and the actual exchange rate, 0.93 as of Mid November 2021, suggests the CHF is -22.8% undervalued to the USD.

 iPad Index

 Like the Big Mac Index, the iPad index (elaborated by CommSec) compares an item's price in various locations.
 Unlike the Big Mac, however, each iPad is produced in the same place (except for the model sold in Brazil) and all iPads (within the same model) have identical performance characteristics.
 Price differences are therefore a function of transportation costs, taxes, and the prices that may be realized in individual markets.
 In 2013, an iPad cost about twice as much in Argentina as in the United States.